Roberta Flack's first piano came from a junkyard – five Grammys would follow

 In the author's note at the end of her new children's book, Flack tells young readers to "Find your own 'green piano' and practice relentlessly until you find your voice, and a way to put that beautiful music into the world."

-The young readers in the audio version of our story on The Green Piano were Leeha Pham and Naiella Beall.
+The young readers in the audio version of our story on The Green Piano were Leeha Pham and Naiella Gnegbo.

 The audio and web versions were edited by Rose Friedman.
 The audio story was produced by Isabella Gomez Sarmiento.